-Pumpkin Pancakes with Cajeta de Leche is my Southwest spin on this fall favorite comfort food.
+This Pumpkin Pancakes Recipe with Cajeta de Leche (or Dulce de Leche) is my Southwest spin on this favorite Fall recipe.

 There is something about fall that just says, “Pancakes!”
-I know it can’t be just the cold weather, we don’t have any of that around here.
-No, it must be the pumpkins that spill out of the grocery stores and spring up on the street corners to announce that fall is coming.
+I know it can’t be just the cold weather, we don’t have any cold weather in Southern Arizona.
+So, it must be the pumpkins that spill out of the grocery stores and spring up on the street corners to announce that fall is coming.

-Pumpkin pancakes are my family’s favorite pancake recipe and this one dates back to the early days; the days when they were very, very small.
+Pumpkin Pancakes Recipe is one of my family’s favorite pancake recipes and this one dates back to the early days; the days when my kids were very, very small.
 As a young, married couple with two small children, we were always looking for fun ways to make ends meet.
-So, “Pancake Night” was born.
-Every Monday night, for more years than I care to admit, became the funnest dinnertime of the week.
-The kids looked forward to the weekly meal not only because they loved pancakes, but because they got to “help.”
-Standing on chairs and kneeling on barstools, they mixed up the batter and gave directions on what shape it should be when I spooned it into the frying pan.
+Thus, “Pancake Night” was born.
+Every Monday night (for more years than I care to admit) became the funnest dinnertime of the week.
+The kids looked forward to weekly pancakes meal not only because they loved pancakes, but because they got to “help.”
+Standing on chairs and kneeling on barstools, they mixed up the batter and gave directions on what shape the pancake should be when I spooned it into the frying pan.

-As they grew, the pancakes changed shapes from zoo animals to dinosaurs to sports heros (picture stick figures with blobs of batter for baseball hats or basketballs.
+As the kids grew, the pancakes changed shapes from zoo animals to dinosaurs to sports heros (picture stick figures with blobs of batter for baseball hats or basketballs.
 Hey!
 I’m a cook, not an artist).
 The recipes changed, as well.
 We got a little tired of the same ol’ buttermilk pancakes and started experimenting with all kinds of fruits and flavors and even vegetables to throw into the batter.
-Pumpkin was the winner, of course, and well… broccoli was not.
+These Pumpkin Pancakes were the winner and well… broccoli pancakes were not.

 We also started switching up the toppings for the pancakes.
-Cajeta became a real favorite.
-Cajeta de Leche is a traditional Latin sauce that is smooth and carmel-y but, not too sweet.
+Cajeta became a real favorite on pumpkin pancakes.
+This traditional Latin sauce is smooth and carmel-y but, not too sweet!
 It is made by reducing milk and sugar to the thickness of regular syrup.
 And yes, it is traditionally made with goat’s milk.
 BUT, it doesn’t have to be!
-You can use regular (full fat) milk, if you must.
+You can use regular (full fat) milk to make Dulce de Leche, if you must.
 Or, you can use a mixture of the two milks to get your family used to the idea.
 But, as Julia Child said, you are alone in the kitchen.
 No one needs to know but you… and me.
 It will be our little secret.

-You can tell them that cajeta is much healthier than syrup.
-It is made from real milk and not just straight sugar.
-Cajeta is great for people with allergies to cow’s milk.
-And (this is a good one) you don’t really need to use butter when you use cajeta.
-The sauce is creamy enough on it’s own.
-If they still don’t fall for it, just tell them to close their eyes and taste it.
+You can tell your family that cajeta is much healthier than syrup or cajeta is made from real milk and not just straight sugar.
+Cajeta is great for people with allergies to cow’s milk and (this is a good one) you don’t really need to use butter when you use caveat, the sauce is creamy enough on it’s own.
+If they still don’t fall for cajeta or dulce de leche, just pour it over a few pumpkin pancakes and tell them to close their eyes and taste it.